 The Audit and Risk Committee's role is to provide effective governance over all aspects of the Park Authority's internal management control systems and the annual financial accounts and audit.
-It also takes a lead in strategic risk management ensuring that risks impacting on strategic objectives are identified and mitigated and that risk management is embedded throughout the Park Authority's operations.
-It is supported by the Park Authority's internal audit function (BDO LLP) and external auditors (Grant Thornton LLP), who both have independent access to the Committee and to its Convener.
+It also takes a lead in strategic risk management, ensuring that risks impacting on strategic objectives are identified and mitigated, and that risk management is embedded throughout the Park Authority's operations.
+It is supported by the Park Authority's internal audit function, Azets, and external auditors, Grant Thornton LLP, who both have independent access to the Committee and to its Convener.
 The Committee is tasked with monitoring the operation of the internal control function and bringing any material matters to the attention of the full Board.
 Detailed reports of all audit reviews are made available to both management and the Committee.

-The Committee meets at least quarterly and reports annually to the Board on the adequacy and effectiveness of the Park Authority's internal controls, and more widely on its work in the preceding year.
+The Committee meets at least quarterly and reports to the Board on the adequacy and effectiveness of the Park Authority's internal controls, and more widely on its work in the preceding year.

-The Board has continued a process of self-evaluation of effectiveness and governance over the course of 2019/20 which were originally initiated under the "Leadership" element of the first Organisational Development Strategy in 2015/16.
-The Board completed a revision of its skills matrix in February 2020 and, through this process, established a priority for continuing professional development of members over the coming years.
-Other elements of Board governance and effectiveness are reviewed and supported by senior officers as required.
+The Board has continued a process of self-evaluation of effectiveness and governance over the course of 2021/22 which were originally initiated under the "Leadership" element of the first Organisational Development Strategy in 2015/16.
+The Board completed a revision of its skills matrix in February 2020 and, through this process, established a priority for continuing professional development of members over the following years.
+A refresh of the board skills matrix and self-evaluation of members against that matrix is scheduled for the early part of 2022/23 to complement public appointments rounds for member appointments which are expected to take place in 2022.
+The Board has completed a self-assessment of Board effectiveness in December 2020 and considered the results of this in February 2021.
+The Convener and Deputy Convener have undertaken a complementary series of "Board member development conversations" with all board members in 2020/21.
+This focus on Board effectiveness and development of governance systems was complemented by an internal audit of governance systems, the improvement actions from which have been implemented in part by the work mentioned here and through wider action over the course of the last year.

 The Board has agreed a set of Corporate Performance Indicators so it may improve its oversight of delivery against key strategic objectives and the Park Authority's Corporate Plan.
-A detailed performance report is submitted to the Board twice yearly on delivery key performance indicators, considered at each June and December meeting alongside a review of strategic risk management.
+A detailed performance report is submitted to the Board twice yearly on delivery against key performance indicators, considered typically at each June and December meeting, alongside a review of strategic risk management.
 These monitoring and control mechanisms support Board scrutiny over delivery of the Corporate Plan and National Park Partnership Plan priorities.